Tearran/ITW_TCG/README.md

 1. Choose one Ready Flora or Fauna Card you control as the challenger.
 2. Choose one eligible opposing Flora or Fauna Card as the defender.
-3. Resolve any abilities that trigger when the Challenge is declared.
+3. Resolve any effects that trigger when the Challenge is declared.
 4. Compare the Effective Rank of both cards.
 5. Resolve the Challenge.
 6. If the challenging card remains in play, Exhaust it.